IngeniiCode/Military-Aviation-Tracker/README.md

 Json data streams are available on the following ports.

 #### Debugging
-You can easily varify connectivity and monitor output using `telent`
+You can easily varify connectivity and monitor output using `telnet`
     ex:   `telnet localhost 9105`

 |Service Name|Port|Description|